appflower/appflower-docs/getstarted/12_backups.md

 If you have used the ***database-independent*** method described above, then your database backup was also added to the above file.
 You can find it in ***data/fixtures*** directory.

-NOTE: The aforementioned package uses Tar / Gzip compression, which is handled by virtually all Unix / Linux systems.
+NOTICE: : The aforementioned package uses Tar / Gzip compression, which is handled by virtually all Unix / Linux systems.
 Under Windows, you may open such a file using third-party software, such as <a href="http://www.totalcmd.com" >Total Commander</a>.

 Well, that's it.
 You have just created your first backup package, thumbs up! -:).